Close

 If you are planning to get pregnant, get your uterus checked first to ensure it is healthy and up for it.
 Fibroids can form due to injuries or diseases.

-Endometriosis or the abnormal growth of the tissue lining the uterus, making it move outside the uterus can also lead to ovarian pain, which is usually not felt as the pregnancy hormones control the pain
+Endometriosis, or the abnormal growth of the tissue lining the uterus, making it move outside the uterus, can also lead to ovarian pain, which is usually not felt as the pregnancy hormones control the pain

 7. Miscarriage

 Ovarian pain during pregnancy can also be due to a miscarriage.
-Miscarriage happens in 25% of the cases and usually in the first 21 days.
+Miscarriage happens in 25% of cases and usually in the first 21 days.

 8. Accommodation Pain

 As your pregnancy reaches 8-12 weeks, all the organs in the pelvic region start making space for the baby.
-You could experience ovarian pain due to this reason, which is normal, and you do not need to worry about it.
+You could experience ovarian pain for this reason, which is normal, and you do not need to worry about it.
 Some cramping of the muscles to accommodate the baby is also normal.

 9. Kidney Stones